-While these bases are great to protect nails from scraping gel off of them during a soak off gel removal, as their thin consistency allows them to soak off seamlessly, 2 coats are required to minimize gel chipping or lifting.
+While these bases are great for protecting nails from scraping gel off them during a soak-off gel removal, their thin consistency allows them to soak off seamlessly.
+Two coats are required to minimize gel chipping or lifting.

-I myself use this base as an adhesion layer to seal in embellishments to the nail.
-And I teach you exactly how in my online program check out the Free masterclass in the description box below where I tell you more about it.
+I use this base as an adhesion layer to seal embellishments to the nail.
+And I will teach you exactly how in my online program; check out the Free masterclass HERE, where I will tell you more about it.

 Next up is Ageha Base Gel More.
 My sources tell me that this base has the look and feel of Calgel base… Flexible, super smooth self-leveling, and almost a rubbery feel to it.

-So I compared this to Kokoist’s Mega Stick Base, Leafgel’s Extreme Clear +, and Vetro’s Fuji, to see which one felt more flexible, more rigid, and just thicker.
+So I compared this to Kokoist’s Mega Stick Base, Leafgel’s Extreme Clear +, and Vetro’s Fuji to see which one felt more flexible, more rigid, and thicker.

 Here’s my analysis,

-Base Gel More applied more velvety smooth, and its viscosity was in between Leafgel and Vetro.
+Base Gel More applied more velvety smooth, and its viscosity was between Leafgel and Vetro.

-Kokoist’s Mega Stick Base was the most viscous and had a more sticky feel to it.
+Kokoist’s Mega Stick Base was the most viscous and had a more sticky feel.

 Vetro’s Fuji was also slightly runny, not as much as Leafgel’s.
 This one had that sticky feel like the Kokoist one.

-Now the consistency of Cushion Base along with it’s goal of easy soak off is the equivalent of Quick-Off Base from Leafgel.
+The consistency of Cushion Base, along with its goal of easy soak-off, is the equivalent of Quick-Off Base from Leafgel.

-Do note that if you are a manicurist that does not soak-off gels, these quick-off bases including the watery ones we talked about before, you must be very light with your efile to remove down to the base.
+Do note that if you are a manicurist who does not soak off gels, these quick-off bases, including the watery ones we talked about, you must be very light with your efile to remove down to the base.

-Even though their viscosities are almost identical… After curing, Cushion Base was definitely more rigid than Quick-Off.
+Even though their viscosities are almost identical… After curing, Cushion Base was more rigid than Quick-Off.

-Quick-off literally almost cures as a vynil.
-SO imagine using a protective vinyl layer on your natural nail to protect it from any damage.
+Quick-off almost cures as vinyl.
+So imagine using a protective vinyl layer on your natural nail to protect it from damage.
 This cure was super cool and impressive to me.

 Moving on to potted Ageha Top gel.
-Just about every Japanese Gel Line offers one, the only one that doesn’t at least here in the US, is Kokoist.
-But frankly that’s ok, because potted top gel usually has a little thicker viscosity, and Ultra Glossy Top Gel indeed has a little viscosity to it.
+Just about every Japanese Gel Line offers one, the only one that doesn’t, at least here in the US, is Kokoist.
+But frankly, that’s ok because potted top gel usually has a little thicker viscosity, and Ultra Glossy Top Gel indeed has a little viscosity.

-I like to use a potted top gel on my one color gel services.
+I like to use a potted top gel on my one-color gel services.
 It will allow me to self-level any tiny imperfections while adding strength to my application.
-If I’m running a little behind with clients however, I will opt-in for my bottled top gel instead.
-Potted top gel usually requires wiping after curing, however, one very unique gel Ageha offers is a non-wipe POTTED top gel… oooh, I know!
+If I’m running a little behind with clients, however, I will opt-in for my bottled top gel instead.
+The potted top gel usually requires wiping after curing; however, Ageha offers a unique non-wipe POTTED top gel… oooh, I know!

 Next Up is Ageha’s wipe-required matte top gel.
-It is currently only offered in bottle form and the only other company that offers a matte top gel in bottle form that requires wiping is Vetro.
-Of course, of the Japanese Gel lines I work with, and are discussing in this video.
+It is currently only offered in bottle form.
+The only other company that offers a matte top gel in bottle form that requires wiping is Vetro.
+Of course, of the Japanese Gel lines I work with and discuss in this post.

-I’ll show you how the ones I have cure.
+I’ll show you how the gels I have cure.

-Last common gel we’re going to talk about is Bottled top gel that requires wiping.
-Typically wipe-requiring bottled top gels from Japanese are my favorite finishing-viscosity.
-Not too thick, not too thin, just enough to fill in any imperfections and self-level very smoothly.
+Typically wipe-requiring bottled top gels from Japanese gels are my favorite finishing viscosity.
+Not too thick, not too thin, just enough to fill any imperfections and self-level smoothly.

-Ok, the last 2 Ageha Gels I bought where Gradation & Charme On Gel.
+Ok, the last 2 Ageha Gels I bought were Gradation & Charme On Gel.

 Let’s start with Gradation Gel.

-Out of Kokoist, Leafgel and Vetro, Kokoist is the only one that offers something similar to it.
-It is called Art Clear Zero and it is great for marbling, gradation, and creating color mixes.
+Out of Kokoist, Leafgel, and Vetro, Kokoist is the only one that offers something similar to it.
+It is called Art Clear Zero and is great for marbling, gradation, and creating color mixes.

-I created a rough gradient effect using both and for me Kokoist’s seem to fade a little easier.
-However, gradation effect requires a very soft touch, so I am sure Ageha will cure just as fine, with a little more TLC.
+I created a rough gradient effect using both, and for me, Kokoist’s seem to fade a little easier.
+However, the gradation effect requires a very soft touch, so I am sure Ageha will cure just as fine with a little more TLC.

-I then created a marbling effect where surprisingly again to me, the Ageha gel kept more of the pattern for me.
+I then created a marbling effect where, surprisingly, the Ageha gel kept more of the pattern for me.

 Well, that is all of the Ageha gel I have… for now.
-I’ve compared more of my favorite clear gels in the chart I mentioned earlier, and because sharing is caring I went ahead and dropped a link for you to download and learn some more.
+I’ve compared more of my favorite clear gels in the chart I mentioned earlier.
+Because sharing is caring, I dropped a link for you to download and learn more.